 Revisions fail to stop defeats

-As the clock ticked down towards the original March 29 deadline, the UK and the EU said they had agreed a revised Brexit deal following weeks of deadlocked talks between London and Brussels.
+In 2019, as the clock ticked down towards the original March 29 deadline, the UK and the EU said they had agreed a revised Brexit deal following weeks of deadlocked talks between London and Brussels.

 EU27 leaders had refused to alter the text of the withdrawal agreement.
 But Theresa May said she had secured legally-binding changes over the backstop’s application.
 The British parliament had voted to seek “alternative arrangements”.